odiaseo/zf-datagrid/README.md

    3. Run `php composer.phar install` (or `php composer.phar update`).
    4. Follow the Post installation steps bellow
 ##Post Installation steps
-Ensure that DoctrineORM is configured correctly
+ Currently, this module supports only  Doctrine ORM entities so ensure that DoctrineORM is configured correctly.

 Usage
 -----